RakeshMotamarri/Neural-Networks-Matlab/Neural_networks_Matlab-main/README.md

 preloaded datasets and along with those datasets external set can also be used.
 This GUI provides three kinds of training algorithms.
 • Bayesian Regularization :
-This algorithm takes up more time compared to others but results are worth the wait nd Training stops according to adaptive weight minimization (regularization).
+This algorithm takes up more time compared to others but results are worth the wait and Training stops according to adaptive weight minimization (regularization).
 • Scaled Conjugate Gradient :
 This algorithm occupies less memory and automatically stops when generalization stops improving.